Rikky101/Social-Buzz-Project/README.md

 ## Data Sources
  Out of the 7 datasets provided by the company, I identified 3 relevant datasets for analysis:
- 1. Reaction Types: This dataset contained details about the types of reactions, Sentiment, and score.
+ 1. Reaction Types: This dataset contained **3 columns and 17 rows**, details about the types of reactions, Sentiment, and score.

-2. Reaction: Contained the reactions given by users to various content, including Content ID, user ID, and datetime.
+2. Reaction: Contained **5 columns and 25554 rows**, the reactions given by users to various content, including Content ID, user ID, types of reations, and datetime.

-3. Content: This dataset captured details of the category about the content uploaded, including the content ID, content type and user ID.
+3. Content: This dataset has **3 columns and 1001 rows**, captured details of the category about the content uploaded, including the content ID, content type and user ID.

 ## Skills Demonstrated
-1. Data Transformation: Cleaned and prepared the datasets by removing irrelevant columns such as user ID, URL, fixing column titles, and ensuring the data was consistent.
+1. Data Transformation: Converted each dataset into table, to make it look more structured.
+Cleaned and prepared the datasets by removing irrelevant columns such as user ID, URL, fixing column titles, and ensuring the data was consistent.

 2. VLOOKUP Function: Used to merge data from the three datasets, with the reaction datasets serving as the primary base.